-There are strong rumours all over social media that internet powerhouse Google could well be ready to strong arm their way into the gaming industry.
+There are strong rumors all over social media that internet powerhouse Google could well be ready to strong-arm their way into the gaming industry.
 Google has been working on a “game streaming” project for around two years now codenamed “Yeti” and reports are they are now at hardware stage.
 Fuel to the fire was added when Phil Harrison (former Sony and Microsoft executive) joined Google to head up a gaming initiative; Phil definitely knows what to do and would be very interesting to see which way they are looking to go with this.

-Google will release the service in competition with the likes of Playstation Now and Xbox Gamepass who already have a considerable fanbase.
+Google will release the service in competition with the likes of PlayStation Now and Xbox Game Pass who already have a considerable fanbase.